 To edit a floor's properties, first select the desired floor.
-The property panel as shown in Figure 20 will appear, showing the floor's name, its Working Z location, and the Z clipping planes (Z Min Filter and Z Max Filter) for imported 3D geometry.
+The property panel as shown in Figure 21 will appear, showing the floor's name, its Working Z location, and the Z clipping planes (Z Min Filter and Z Max Filter) for imported 3D geometry.

 It also shows some statistics of the floor including the total area of the floor (Area), number of people on the floor (Pers) and density of people.
-Refuge Area and Speed Modifier are discussed in Section Room properties.
+Refuge Area and Speed Modifier are discussed in Section 3.2.5.

-Figure 20.
+Figure 21.
 Floor property panel